 Escallion and thyme flavours compliments each other and are often used together in most Jamaican cuisines.

 In Jamaica, there are over 100 varieties of thyme that is grown on the island.
-The most common type use when cooking Jamaican dishes is the garden thyme.
+The most common type to use when cooking Jamaican dishes is the garden thyme.

 Thyme is used a lot to seasoning meat, poultry and fish.
 Thyme is so versatile, you can place it in all most anything dish you are cooking.
-Try adding a tiny potion to the pot when cooking plain rice to give it a little zing.